List of Soviet military sites in Germany

-The List of Soviet military sites in Germany contains all military installations and units of the former Soviet Union on German territory.
-In correlation to Russian native document, original site designations of the Soviet armed forces are used as deemed to be necessary (e.g. later changes of site names are avoided).
-The units and formations were subordinated to the WGF Supreme Commands in Wünsdorf.
+The list of Soviet military sites in Germany contains all military installations and units of the former Soviet Union on German territory.
+In correlation to Russian native document, original site designations of the Soviet Armed Forces are used as deemed to be necessary (e.g. later changes of site names are avoided).
+The units and formations were subordinated to the WGF Supreme Commands in Wünsdorf (now in Zossen).